 The College of Humanities and Social Sciences provides and supports a number of walk-in computer labs, instructional teaching labs, and technology-enhanced classrooms for use by faculty and students.

 Our walk-in labs are open to all NC State undergraduate and graduate students.
-The labs are equipped with a variety of software packages commonly used in the humanities and social science disciplines including SPSS, STATA, SAS, NVivo, Atlas.ti, ArcGIS, OxygenXML, Austhink Rationale and TellMeMore, a software package used to practice foreign language skills.
+The labs are equipped with a variety of software packages commonly used in the humanities and social science disciplines including SPSS, STATA, SAS, NVivo, Atlas.ti, ArcGIS, OxygenXML, Austhink Rationale.
 The labs are also equipped with equipment such as scanners, printers and headsets (in the Laundry Building language labs only).

 Walk-in Lab locations: